-This notice stipulates the principles applied by the SNF during processing of your personal data and aims to inform you with regard to said processing that is performed in the context of grant making activities.
-We would like to assure you that the SNF is committed to protecting the security, integrity and confidentiality of your personal data and to inform you of the following:
+We would like to assure you that the SNF is committed to protecting the security, integrity and confidentiality of your personal data and to inform you of the following.

-We collect from the organizations to which we make grants or whose grant requests we evaluate, certain personal data of a professional nature on the employees of, suppliers of and persons who provide services to these organizations.
+When you submit an online grant request, we collect from the organization’s representatives to which we make grants or whose grant requests we evaluate, certain personal data of a professional nature on the employees of, suppliers of and persons who provide services to these organizations.
 More specifically, the personal data we collect and process are the following:

-(i) basic identification data (name and surname, Identity Card number and TIN),
+(i) basic identification data (name and last name, Identity Card number and TIN),

-(ii) contact information (including telephone number and email and work address),
+(ii) contact information (including telephone number, email and work address),

 (iii) financial data (receipts, invoices, salaries and wages), and

-(iv) data concerning professional experience (including CVs, academic degrees and qualifications)
+(iv) data concerning professional capacity (including CVs, academic background and qualifications)

-2. For what purposes do we collect your personal data and what is the legal basis for processing of this data?
+- For what purposes do we collect your personal data and what is the legal basis for the processing of this data?

 We collect, process and store your personal data for the purpose of ensuring correct management of SNF grants by grantee organizations.
-The legal basis justifying this processing is the prevailing legal interest of the SNF in ensuring that the grantee organizations use our grants for the purposes and under the terms we have stipulated.
+The legal basis justifying this processing is the prevailing legal interest of the SNF when evaluating a grant request as well as in ensuring that the grantee organizations use our grants for the purposes and under the terms we have agreed.

 Our processing of your data is limited to the appropriate and relevant data necessary for the aforementioned purposes.
 As a rule, we retain your personal data for a maximum of twenty (20) years from the completion of the grant.
 If there is a relevant lawsuit pending before a Greek court, we will retain your data for six (6) years after the court proceedings.